Dr. Grace Wang

 New York (SUNY) and Interim President for SUNY Polytechnic Institute

 In June 2018, SUNY Board of Trustees and SUNY Chancellor Kristina M. Johnson appointed Dr. Wang as SUNY Polytechnic Institute Interim President.

-Dr. Grace Wang was appointed Vice Chancellor for Research and Economic Development for the State University of New York (SUNY) in 2017.
-She plays a lead role in designing, directing, and expanding SUNY’s research, graduate education, industry relations, and economic development activities.
-She supports the SUNY Chancellor and Provost in advancing SUNY’s overall strategy and mission, and serves as liaison to the SUNY Board of Trustees in areas of research and economic development.
-She is committed to supporting SUNY research faculty and coordinates the SUNY Vice Presidents for Research Council.
-She works with the Research Foundation for SUNY to provide the research vision the organization will work to operationally support.
+Appointed by SUNY Board of Trustees, Dr. Wang has served as Senior Vice Chancellor and previously as Vice Chancellor for Research and Economic Development since January 2017.
+In this role, Dr. Wang plays a lead role in designing, directing, and expanding the footprint of SUNY’s research, graduate education, industry relations, and economic development activities.
+She supports the SUNY Chancellor in advancing SUNY’s overall strategy and mission, and serves as a liaison to the SUNY Board of Trustees in the areas of research and economic development.
+She is committed to supporting SUNY research faculty and coordinates the SUNY Research Council, and Vice Presidents for Research Council.
+She works with the Research Foundation for SUNY, providing the research vision and strategic directions the organization will work to operationally support.

 During Academic Year 2017/2018, Dr. Wang also served as Interim System Provost.
 In this role, Dr. Wang supported the Chancellor and Board of Trustees to drive academic programs and policies; support the university’s deep commitment to diversity, equity, and inclusion; lead strategic enrollment across SUNY campuses; guide the enrichment of the educational experience; enable pathways for student success and completion; and lead the identification and implementation of best practices at scale.